imedkrisna/krisna/content/en/event/brics/index.md

 projects: []
 ---

 In this Global Seminar, we talk with Dr Lili Yan Ing and Dr Krisna Gupta on the economics of Indonesia joining BRICS, a bloc formed by Brazil, Russia, India, and China in 2009 with the addition of South Africa in 2010.
 What are the benefits to Indonesia?

+The talk was recorded and can be seen here

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AOkoOuEQcC4?si=uRBUrt7MNoNmZDM9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>